bloodymage/pysorcery/README.md

 # Sorcery

+Sorcery is a suite of applications for managing system packages...

 This is a complete re-write of Sorcery used by Source Mage GNU/Linux.
 The original code was done in BASH, this will be in python.
 This intended to be a functional dropin replacement, that will work side-by-side with the original sorcery code.
 To do so, the commands have been named py<command>.
 This version is designed to be flexible enough to work on non-sorcery systems such as Debian/Ubuntu.

 ## New Commands